SparkScratch-P/sparkscratch-p.github.io/index.md

          <img src="cooltext379003618193795.png" onmouseover="this.src='cooltext379003618193795MouseOver.png';" onmouseout="this.src='cooltext379003618193795.png';" />
       </a>

- **SUCSES** (SPARK Universal Code Series Encoded in Scratch) is an opensource *encode-decode engine kit*, entirely made on scratch made by SparkScratch_P.
-It has been made in 3 different versions; 16, 32 and 64 respectively, each capable of different activities, namely encyption of text, list and images. ****SUCSES 64*** is the **Image Encode-Decode** system of SECSES code series.
+ **SUCSES** (SPARK Universal Code Series Encoded in Scratch) is an open-source *encode-decode engine kit*, entirely made on scratch, made by SparkScratch_P.
+It has been made in 3 different versions; 16, 32, and 64 respectively, each capable of different activities, namely encryption of text, list, and images. ****SUCSES 64*** is the **Image Encode-Decode** system of SECSES code series.
  It is not available as a snippet engine, rather , it requires 3 scratch sprites, namely [encode.sprite3](https://github.com/SparkScratch-P/SUCSES/blob/main/README.md#encodesprite3) , [decode.sprite3](https://github.com/SparkScratch-P/SUCSES/blob/main/README.md#decodesprite3) and [pen.sprite3](https://github.com/SparkScratch-P/SUCSES/blob/main/README.md#pensprite3)

 ### Scratch-3 Embed Generator